Ohio Scholars in Aging Program

 Scholars in Aging

-Since 2013, over 150 students, representing about 20 Ohio colleges and universities with over 30 different majors, have participated in Ohio Scholars in Aging.
+Since 2013, over 158 students, representing 19 Ohio colleges and universities with over 30 different majors, have participated in Ohio Scholars in Aging.

-Information about the 2026 Scholars Program will be released in the fall.
+Information about the 2026 Scholars Program will be released early September 2025.

 Eligibility